Usually when I ask designers what “good” means, they don’t want to define it. This fascinates me, so I hunted for definitions and found eight.

-These definitions focus on the end result—and more importantly the impact noticed by people around the designer—and not the methods used to get there.
+These definitions focus on the impact noticed by other people as a result of the designer.

 The designer moves whatever needle needs to be moved.
 Perhaps the conversion rate goes up by 5% when their design is built and released, or internal teams get their work done 50% faster because of improvements to internal tools.